10 Principles of Stoicism

 Rule 3: Practice Negative Visualization (Mental Preparation, Not Pessimism)

-What it is: Spend 5 minutes weekly imagining challenges or losses—not to attract them, but to prepare mentally and appreciate what you have.
+What it is: Spend a few minutes each week imagining realistic challenges or losses—not to attract them, but to prepare mentally and appreciate what you have.

-Why it works: When you've mentally rehearsed difficulties, real challenges feel less overwhelming.
-Plus, you stop taking good things for granted.
+Why it works: When you have mentally rehearsed difficulties, real challenges feel less overwhelming and gratitude increases.

 Rule 4: Live According to Virtue (Your Unshakeable Foundation)